-Due to the first-time application of IFRS 11 with effect from January 1, 2014, the financial results of Casino de Rosario are fully consolidated during the year ended December 31, 2014.
+Due to the first-time application of IFRS 11 with effect from January 1, 2014, the financial results of Casino de Rosario were fully consolidated during the year ended December 31, 2014 (and are likewise fully consolidated for the year ended December 2015).
 This consolidation has resulted in an increase in total EBITDA of the Casinos Division, but a decrease in the Casinos Division's EBITDA margin, primarily due to the higher level of gaming taxes paid by Casino de Rosario as compared to our casino businesses in Panama and Colombia.
 The adoption of IFRS 11 did not affect the reporting of the results of operations of our Colombian casino business, the Winner Group, which represented 15.5% of our consolidated EBITDA for the year ended December 31, 2014, and in which we own a 50.01% interest.
 We fully consolidate the results of operations (and indebtedness) of the Winner Group.